 Subscription services are increasingly popular, both for ready-to-cook meals (e.g., Blue Apron, Hello Fresh, Freshly) and groceries (e.g., Instacart, Peapod by Giant Food, Shipt).
 Depending on your budget, switching to one of these services can take the stress out of grocery shopping and eliminate a trip.
 I do this mostly for big, heavy items that I purchase regularly such as pet food.

 Tell Us About Your Car-Free Experiences

 Do you also walk to get your groceries?
 What are your tips for keeping it easy and hassle free to shop?
-Tell us all about your car-free shopping experiences.
-Leave a note in the comments section.
+Join us at an upcoming event for a chance to receive a WalkArlington tote bag perfect for grocery shopping.